Jamaican curry shrimp recipe - seafood lovers will go crazy for this delicious, flavoursome Island shrimp dish that's so easy to make from scratch.

 - So flavoursome you will want it over and over again

-- Jamaican curry shrimp and rice is a favourite
+- Jamaican curry shrimp and Rice is a favourite

-- Sweet potatoes (paleo option)
+- Sweet Potato Mash (paleo option)

 Can I use low fat coconut milk instead?